Illumina/strelka/docs/userGuide/README.md

 #### Exome/Targeted

 Supplying the `--exome` flag at configuration time will provide appropriate settings for WES and other regional enrichment analyses.
 At present this flag disables all high depth filters, which are designed to exclude pericentromeric reference compressions in the WGS case but cannot be applied correctly to a targeted analysis.

 For germline analysis, this mode also disables the empirical variant scoring (EVS) model, falling back to a set of simple threshold based filters instead.
 The somatic EVS model remains in use for exome and targeted data.

+In an exome or targeted analysis it may be desirable to restrict calling to the targeted regions by providing a BED file to the `--callRegions` option.
+Note that this option acts independently of `--exome`.

 #### RNA-Seq